JoanAndoni/DataBaseElecciones/README.md

 ## Usage

-Then run the scripts in the following order:
+Execute the scripts in the following order:

 * Tarea1-db2.sql
 * Tarea1-db2-fill.sql